hexagontk/hexagon/hexagon_site/pages/gradle.md

 Set up the project to be analyzed by the [SonarQube instance running in the cloud][sonarcloud].

-To use it apply `$gradleScripts/sonarqube.gradle` and add the `id 'org.sonarqube' version 'VERSION'` plugin to the root `build.gradle`.
+To use it, apply `$gradleScripts/sonarqube.gradle` and add the `id 'org.sonarqube' version 'VERSION'` plugin to the root `build.gradle`.

 To set up this script's parameters, check the [build variables section].
 This helper settings are:

 * sonarQubeProject (REQUIRED): ID used to locate the project in SonarQube host.
 * sonarQubeOrganization (REQUIRED): organization owning the project.
 * sonarQubeHost: SonarQube server to be used.
-By default it is: `https://sonarcloud.io`.
+By default, it is: `https://sonarcloud.io`.
 * sonarQubeToken (REQUIRED): If not set, the `SONARQUBE_TOKEN` environment variable will be used.

 [sonarcloud]: https://sonarcloud.io